MicrosoftDocs/learn/learn-pr/azure-fundamentals/plan-manage-azure-costs/includes/4-purchase-azure-services.md

 ### Resource type

-Azure resources have a number of factors that influence their cost.
+A number of factors influence the cost Azure resources.
 They depend on the type of resource or how you customize it.

 For example, with a storage account you specify a type (such as block blob storage or table storage), a performance tier (standard or premium), and an access tier (hot, cool, or archive).
 These selections present different costs.